What is a Zener diode?

 When we analyze the zener diode curve, we can see that when the voltage applied to the diode is increasing (negatively), the flowing current does not increase a lot.
 However, once the applied voltage reaches a voltage value called Zener voltage (Vz), the voltage does not increases a lot so it can be considered constant.

+One very popular application is as a voltage regulator.
 A regulator with a ideal zener diode maintains a fixed predetermined output voltage, regardless of the variation of voltage on the power supply and / or the load.
+However the voltage source is not ideal and it is common that the ouput voltage decreases as the load goes up. (the electrical current raises).

 Note: The output voltage doesn’t change as the load changes in an ideal voltage source.